Skip to main content

 You may need to have a student job alongside your studies.
 If you have worked full time for a year or two, you might find it easier to manage on the Danish student grant and focus solely on your studies without a student job.

-Visit us for Open Day and learn more about which programmes might be the right fit for you.
-You can also meet our students and talk to our staff.
+Join us for Open Days and learn more about which programmes might be right for you.
+You can also meet our students and talk to staff members.

 We look forward to seeing you!